readium/lcp-specs/readium-lcp-draft.md

 </table>

 <br />
 In addition to these user information, this specification introduces the [LCP User Fields Registry](#informative-references).
-All official user fields used in the License Document and declared in official LCP specification documents <b>MUST</b> be referenced in the registry.
+All official user fields used in the License Document and declared in official LCP specification documents <b class="rfc">must</b> be referenced in the registry.

-As with rights, The `user` object <b>MAY</b> be extended to include any number of implementor-specific fields.
-Each extension field <b>MUST</b> be identified by a URI controlled by the implementor.
+As with rights, The `user` object <b class="rfc">may</b> be extended to include any number of implementor-specific fields.
+Each extension field <b class="rfc">must</b> be identified by a URI controlled by the implementor.

-To protect private User data, any of these fields <b>MAY</b> be encrypted, except for the `encrypted` field, which <b>MUST</b> remain in plain text.
-If encrypted, the field values <b>MUST</b> be encrypted using the User Key and the same encryption algorithm identified in the `encryption/content_key` object.
-The names of all encrypted fields <b>MUST</b> be listed in the `encrypted` array.
+To protect private User data, any of these fields <b class="rfc">may</b> be encrypted, except for the `encrypted` field, which <b class="rfc">must</b> remain in plain text.
+If encrypted, the field values <b class="rfc">must</b> be encrypted using the User Key and the same encryption algorithm identified in the `encryption/content_key` object.
+The names of all encrypted fields <b class="rfc">must</b> be listed in the `encrypted` array.

 *In the following example, an identifier, a provider and an email are provided.
 There is also an extension to indicate the user’s preferred language.
 The email is encrypted.*